Diskoton

-Background Company History
+History

 Diskoton was formally established in 1972 in Sarajevo at the instigation of Asim Haverić, then an employee of the record label Beograd Disk (later to become Jugodisk).
 He persuaded Jovo Beatović, manager of the city public utility company Park in Sarajevo, to organize a record production company within his enterprise.

 Record production began in 1973 and Diskoton operated as a subsidiary of Park until 1977, when it became an independent company.
-Diskoton premises were located in Pionirska dolina, a popular city park and zoo maintained by the Park company.
-The label acquired its name through a public call advertised via a popular weekly gossip-lifestyle magazine/newspaper, Ven, opting to pick a name suggested by young musician Brano Likić, later the founder and leader of the band Rezonansa.
+Diskoton's premises were located in Pionirska dolina, a popular city park and zoo maintained by the Park company.
+The label acquired its name through a public call advertised via the popular weekly gossip-lifestyle magazine/newspaper, Ven, opting to pick a name suggested by young musician Brano Likić, later the founder and leader of the band Rezonansa.

 Diskoton label on Ansambl Branka Milenovića vinyl record.

 Diskoton's first equipment were French-made automatic press machines Materiel Applications Plastiques (MAP) for 7" record manufacturing.
-In the earliest months of operation, due to unskilled staff, a large quantity of PVC was wasted because the machines turned out defected records, which were then trashed.
-Diskoton could manufacture only singles and EP records until the late 1975, when they acquired the equipment for manufacturing LP records as well as cassettes.
-Starting from 1980 Diskoton began occasionally using the service pressing of Jugoton pressing plant, while it became almost entirely dependent on the service pressing of PGP-RTB pressing plant by the late 1980s.
+In the earliest months of operation, due to unskilled staff, a large quantity of PVC was wasted because the machines produced defective records, which were then trashed.
+Diskoton could manufacture only singles and EP records until late 1975, when they acquired the equipment for manufacturing LP records as well as cassettes.
+Starting from 1980, Diskoton began occasionally using the service pressing of Jugoton pressing plant, while it became almost entirely dependent on the service pressing of PGP-RTB pressing plant by the late 1980s.

-The most prominent A&R executives of Diskoton were Vajo Milošević and Slobodan Vujović, the latter being the former leader of the band Ambasadori.In 1987 Diskoton joins Nevad Hadzic, a graduate from Academy of Music in Sarajevo as Editor in Chief for Folk Music and inspired many already established performers to publish their music with Diskoton.
+The most prominent A&R executives of Diskoton were Vajo Milošević and Slobodan Vujović, the latter being the former leader of the band Ambasadori.
+In 1987, Nevad Hadžić, a graduate of the Academy of Music in Sarajevo, joined Diskoton as Editor in Chief for Folk Music and inspired many already established performers to publish their music with Diskoton.

 With the outbreak of the Bosnian War, the company ceased to exist in 1992.
-The studio was completely destroyed along with all master tapes and recordings, meaning that most albums are unavailable in master quality (apart from the few that were released in the short time that Diskoton were producing CDs before its literal collapse).
+The studio was completely destroyed along with all master tapes and recordings, meaning that most albums are unavailable in master quality (apart from the few that were released in the short time that Diskoton was producing CDs before its literal collapse).